Working Paper

 with Aneesh Raghunandan, Shivaram Rajgopal, and Min Jun Song

-- Presentations: Barcelona Accounting Summer Workshop*, Columbia Business School, Hawai’i Accounting Research Conference
+• Presentations: Barcelona Accounting Summer Workshop*, Columbia Business School, Hawai’i Accounting Research Conference, Stanford GSB Tax Reading Group*

 In November 2021, the Financial Accounting Standards Board passed ASC 832, mandating disclosure of government subsidy-related information in annual reports.
 ASC 832 did not prescribe specific measurement, recognition, or presentation guidelines, giving firms discretion to determine compliance practices.
 In this paper, we provide initial evidence on firms’ disclosures under the new standard.
 We highlight three key findings.
 First, both the quantity and quality of subsidy-related disclosures improved following the standard’s implementation, but improvements are concentrated in firms receiving larger subsidies or previously voluntarily disclosing subsidy-related information.
 Second, despite the standard’s adoption, firms do not disclose substantial subsidies, potentially dampening the standard’s impact.
 We leverage the observability of non-compliance, unique to our setting, to identify information withholding.
 Third, given ASC 832’s limited scope, public firms are increasingly pursuing subsidies not subject to the disclosure mandate.
 Our findings highlight both the immediate impact of the standard and shortcomings of its implementation.

-- Presentations: Columbia Business School, Columbia Accounting Theory Conference, Fourteenth Accounting Research Workshop, AAA Annual Meeting, The Second Annual Conference of the AES
+• Presentations: Columbia Business School, Columbia Accounting Theory Conference, Fourteenth Accounting Research Workshop, 2025 AAA Annual Meeting, The Second Annual Conference of the AES, NYU Stern Doctoral Seminar, 2026 FARS Midyear Meeting

 Firms disclose information sequentially, responding to peers’ disclosure choices and short-term price pressures.
 This paper develops a dynamic model that examines how peer effects, disclosure timing, and managerial myopia jointly shape voluntary disclosure behavior.
 The model isolates correlation in firms’ information endowments as the primary economic force.
 When the timing of disclosure decisions is exogenous, the presence of a peer firm increases the ex-ante likelihood of disclosure.
 This effect strengthens as the correlation in information endowments increases.
 When one or both firms can choose the disclosure timing strategically, the equilibrium features prompt disclosure of favorable news, delayed disclosure of intermediate news, and withholding of unfavorable news.
 Signaling effects through timing, real-option value of disclosure deferral, and preemptive disclosure motives arise endogenously in equilibrium.
 Managerial myopia has opposing effects on early-date disclosure across regimes: with exogenous timing, it induces more withholding; with strategic timing, it encourages more disclosure.